District Council of Yankalilla puts community safety first with new COVID-19 measures

 - Sending staff home if they become unwell

-- Social distancing - no handshakes, hugging and keeping distance of 1.5 metre
+- Physical distancing - no handshakes, hugging and keeping distance of 1.5 metre

 In the event of a confirmed Council staff member with COVID-19

 - The office (or local work area – wing or floor) will be closed for a minimum of 24 hours and staff will be sent home

 - Closure will allow SA Health to identify and notify anyone who has come into close contact with an infected person and provide advice about who needs to seek treatment and/or self-isolate, and

 - The site will also undergo a thorough clean and reopen on the advice of health experts